Eirik Verås Larsen: Early career

 Verås Larsen started kayaking at the age of 10 in Flekkefjord, a small town at the south west coast with 8000 inhabitants.
 Flekkefjord Kayak Club had a history of producing world champions – such as his coach Olaf Søyland who won gold medals in K4-10 000m in 1975 and in the K2-1000m in 1979.

-As a young competitive athlete on national level Verås Larsen was never the top ranking guy.
-He was however known as being dedicated, hard working, and he was feared by many for his endurance capacity.
-Towards the end of his teenage years his hard work started to pay off, and as a 17-year-old he surprised many by winning the bronze medal in the 1993 Nordic Marathon Junior Championship in Sweden.
+As a young competitive athlete at the national level, Verås Larsen was never the top-ranked contender.
+However, he was known as being dedicated, hard working, and he was feared by many for his endurance capacity.
+By the end of his teenage years, his hard work started to pay off.
+At just 17-year-old, he surprised many by winning the bronze medal in the 1993 Nordic Marathon Junior Championship in Sweden.

-Verås Larsen moved to Oslo in 1995 in order to be surrounded by the best racers in Norway.
-For several years he trained in the group around Knut Holman, the number one dominating athlete in the men's K1-1000 meter throughout the 1990s (three olympic gold medals, five times world champion).
+In 1995, Verås Larsen moved to Oslo to train alongside Norway's best paddlers.
+For several years, he trained in the group led by Knut Holman, the dominant force in the men's K1-1000 meter throughout the 1990s, boasting three olympic gold medals and five times world championship titles.